Yimin596/healthy-pets/README.md

 Since we failed deployment so many times, the self-confidence of us has been hit.
 We barely have a direction to figure out the problem so that we have to keep in touch and working together all the time for making our work is on the right track.
 We revised some functions we made initially.
 We are wondering that set up the cloud server may be a good idea <br />
 So far we create a security check , registeration, recording, delete, edit, and log out function.

+## Milestone 3

+For the milestone 3, we've simply done with the application deployment.
+By using heroku cloud platform service, we finally could see what we have done so far without using LocalHost.
+Now people are able to see what we have by simply click an url:  https://healthpet.herokuapp.com/login.<br />
+In this mile stone we also test part of our application by using Junit test.
+Here below is the screen shot of the test.<br />

+We also add more column for user to record pet's inoformation to help them with knowing their pets more.
+Here are the screen shot. <br />

+## Release Notes for mielstone 2

+By testing the application, we found that there are many bugs appears in our application.
+One of them is the user do not have a personal information database.
+To solve this, we believe that make a reference to the user database table then each user will have their own information recording table <br />
+So far we create a security check , registeration, recording, delete, edit, and log out function.